norman02/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: Januray 29, 2021

+**Today's Progress**: I continued to work on my express server creating post, put, and delete methods.
+I also worked on a new Frontend Mentor project, adding basic mobile design.

+**Link to work:** [pod-requst-access-landing-page] (https://github.com/norman02/pod-request-access-landing-page)

 ### Day 16: January 28, 2021

 **Today's Progress**: I finished learning the basics of node.js and express.
 I've set up an express server to handle GET requests.
 Next step will be handling other request types.